-3 ways to Find Email Header Information in Office 365
+3 Ways to Find Email Header in Microsoft 365

-Email message headers can be a valuable source of information when troubleshooting email delivery issues.
-For instance, I encountered a situation where emails sent by a partner company were marked as spam, while others were redirected to an internal email address.
-Analyzing the email message headers can help investigate these issues.
+For example, I encountered an issue where emails sent by a partner company were marked as spam, while others were getting redirected to an internal email address.
+Analyzing the email message headers can help investigate such issues.
+I started my investigation by performing a message trace in the Exchange admin center > Mail flow > Message trace.

-To narrow your search, specify the sender and recipient email addresses or domain names.
+When you are using message trace to trace the email, you can narrow your search by specifying the sender and recipient email addresses or domain names.
 Select a time range, delivery status, and direction details, and click on Search.
-This will display the data on the dashboard, and you can click on each email to access more detailed information about the mail flow.
+It will display the data on the dashboard, and you can click on each email to access more detailed information about the mail flow.

-For instance, clicking on an email with the status FilteredAsSpam may provide further information, such as The message was delivered to the Junk Email folder.
+For instance, clicking on an email with the status FilteredAsSpam may provide further information, such as the message was delivered to the Junk Email folder.
 However, you cannot view message header information from this interface, which is needed for further analysis.
-Let’s explore how to access email header information.
+In the next sections of this post, I will show you multiple ways to find email header in Microsoft 365.

 Message Trace results on Exchange online admin center

-Option 1 – Retrieve Email Message Headers via Microsoft 365 Defender Portal
+Option 1: Retrieve Email Header from Microsoft 365 Defender Portal

-To view email message header information, please follow these steps:
+To view email message header, follow these steps:

 1. Sign in to the Microsoft 365 Defender portal (https://security.microsoft.com).